 Do I need a Visa for France if I’m from US?

-From the beginning, it is important to know that the US citizenship holders do not need a France Schengen visa.
+From the beginning, it is important to know that US citizenship holders do not need a France Schengen visa.
 This involves tourists who want to visit France for no more than 3 months.
-In the case of American workers who want to relocate to France, the visa is replaced by the work permit issued by the French authorities prior to the arrival in this country.
-However, US official and diplomatic passport holders, journalists, employees, foreign students, self-employees must apply for a French visa and consider the following:
+In the case of American workers who want to relocate to France from US, the visa is replaced by the work permit issued by the French authorities prior to their arrival in this country.
+However, US official and diplomatic passport holders, journalists, employees, foreign students, and self-employees must apply for a French visa and consider the following:

 - An application form provided by the French authorities needs to be completed.